 Carmel Snow was one of the most extraordinary fashion editors of her time and one of the very famous Irish women who owned her craft.

 Jocelyn Bell Burnell

-Next, on our list of famous Irish women is the world-class actress Saoirse Ronan.
-Originally born in the Bronx, New York in 1994, to Irish parents but moved to Ireland at three years old.
+Next on our list of famous Irish women is the world-class actress Saoirse Ronan.
+Originally born in the Bronx, New York in 1994 to Irish parents, she moved to Ireland at three years old.
 Ronan has taken the acting world by storm.
-She started out as child actress appearing in critically acclaimed films like Atonement.
+She started out as a child actress appearing in critically acclaimed films like Atonement.

 Incredibly, at only 24 years old, Saoirse Ronan has appeared in over 27 films and is the recipient of many awards.
-These awards include a Golden Globe Award, nominated for three Academy Awards and Four British Academy Film Awards.
+These awards include a Golden Globe Award.
+She was nominated for three Academy Awards and four British Academy Film Awards.

-I bet most people wouldn’t know that one of the world’s first computer programmers was an Irish woman?
+I bet most people wouldn’t know that one of the world’s first computer programmers was an Irish woman!
 This famous Irish woman is Donegal born Kay McNulty Mauchly Antonelli (1921 -2006).
-Kay and her family emigrated to American in 1924 and she was raised in Pennsylvania.
-While there she attended a High School, which was something girls from Ireland could only dream of during that time period.
+Kay and her family emigrated to America in 1924 and she was raised in Pennsylvania.
+While there, she attended a High School, which was something girls from Ireland could only dream of during that time period.